 Lead executing agency: Ministry of Economy of the Republic of Uzbekistan

-The collapse of the Soviet Union led to the cautious opening-up of Uzbekistan’s economy, which nevertheless remains strongly influenced by the principles of a planned economy.
-Thanks largely to the extraction of gold, oil and gas and the extensive cultivation of cotton this is now one of the most rapidly growing economies in Central Asia.
+The collapse of the Soviet Union led to the cautious opening-up of Uzbekistan’s economy.
+However, even today, the country remains strongly influenced by the principles of a planned economy.
+Uzbekistan is one of the most rapidly growing economies in Central Asia, due largely to the extraction of gold, oil and gas and the extensive cultivation of cotton.
 Furthermore, Uzbekistan responded to the global economic crisis by launching comprehensive state support measures, such as infrastructure investments and the promotion of key industries.

-Despite this, the Welfare Improvement Strategy of Uzbekistan adopted by the government has not yet been effectively applied to foster broad-based development which is balanced in regional and sectoral terms.
+Despite this, the Welfare Improvement Strategy of Uzbekistan adopted by the government has yet to impact the economy in a way which is balanced across regions and sectors.
 The high level of underemployment in rural areas remains a major challenge.

-In the project regions of Andijan, Surkhandarja, Khorezm and Karakalpakstan, conditions have improved for broad-based and environmentally sound economic growth.
-Consequently, income and employment opportunities are created for rural sections of the population.
+In the project regions of Andijan, Surkhandarya, Khorezm and Karakalpakstan, conditions have improved for broad-based and environmentally sound economic growth.
+This creates income and employment opportunities for rural sections of the population.